 Graduate student tuition and fees vary by degree program and by school or college.
 To get the best estimate visit the specific school or college of choice.

-The Office of the Assistant Vice Provost for Graduate Education administers professional development funding for graduate students university-wide.
+The Graduate Education Office administers professional development funding for graduate students university-wide.
 Conference Funding and GuSH Research Funding are supported by the Graduate Student Assembly (GSA) and the Provost's Office.

-- Conference Funding awards, $500 per student, provide the means for graduate students to 1) make presentations at key conferences/exhibitions in their fields or 2) simply attend conferences and learn about the broader field of study to which they belong.
+- Conference Funding awards, up to $750.00 per student, provide the means for graduate students to 1) make presentations at key conferences/exhibitions in their fields or 2) simply attend conferences and learn about the broader field of study to which they belong.

-- GuSH Research Funding awards, $750 per student, defray costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.
+- GuSH Research Funding awards, up to $750.00 per student, defray costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.

 View a comprehensive source of student financial aid information, advice and tools.